wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 4.5.16 =
+* Updated: A few untranslatable strings are now i18n ready
+* Updated: Fixed an if statement that was slightly malformed

 = 4.5.15 =
 * Updated: Updated readme.txt tags in order to be in compliance with Wordpress.org policies